SystemsGenetics/GEMmaker/docs/execution.rst

 Quick Start
 '''''''''''
-The following examples for running GEMmaker use the Arabidopsis thaliana reference genome available from `Ensembl Plants <https://plants.ensembl.org/Arabidopsis_thaliana/Info/Index>`_.
+The example shown below is for running GEMmaker with the Arabidopsis thaliana reference genome available from `Ensembl Plants <https://plants.ensembl.org/Arabidopsis_thaliana/Info/Index>`_.
 The reference sequences in the examples are prepared the same as described in Step 2.
 As an example, we will indicate 3 SRA files for automatic retrieval and processing by listing them in a file named ``SRAs.txt``:

 .. code:: bash